Hidden Stock Market Gems: Novozymes (OTCMKTS:NVZMF)

 - Agriculture & Feed: This segment was responsible for DKK 1,881 million in sales, which is representing for 13% of Novozymes' sales.
 In 2019, organic sales declined 5% and the most important markets are Feed, Animal health and BioAgriculture.

 - Technical & Pharma: This segment was responsible for DKK 744 million in sales in 2019, representing 5% of Novozymes' total sales.
-In 2019, organic sales declined 3% compared to the previous years and the most important markets are Textile & leather, Forrest products, Wastewater and Biocataysis.
+In 2019, organic sales declined 3% compared to the previous years and the most important markets are Textile & leather, Forrest products, Wastewater and Biocatalysis.

 Growth